zakernichny/ps2topc98/README.md

 ![convboard](https://user-images.githubusercontent.com/32784787/202309940-71aa7d5c-1b22-4544-8487-274933973721.png)

 A protocol converter that allows to use abundant PS/2 and AT keyboards with NEC PC-9800 series of personal computers.
-Runs on SparkFun Pro Micro 5V/16MHz Arduino boards or equivalents, can be easily adapted for any ATmega32u4-based boards.
+Runs on 5V AVR Arduino boards.

 ## Hardware

 Connector pinouts for the default code configuration are shown below.
-Labels inside the pin symbols correspond to pins on a Pro Micro.
+Labels inside the pin symbols correspond to pins on an Arduino.
+TX is the transmit pin of the board's hardware serial interface.
 VCC (+5VDC) is provided by the host PC-98 machine and used to power both the Pro Micro and the keyboard.

 ### PS/2 Female Mini-DIN-6 Connector, looking at the sockets